virgs/conditional-injector/README.md

-# conditional-injector
+# Conditional-injector
-It's a mix between dependency injection and factory method.
+It's a mix of dependency injection and factory method.
-So it instantiates one of the subclasses of a class based on an optional predicate.
+It gives you an instance of one subclasses of a class based on an optional predicate.
 ```
     import {Container, Injectable, Scope} from "conditional-injector";